Currency Press

 Charismatic, cultured, and obsessed with grandiose schemes that his nation can ill afford, James III is by turns loved and loathed.
 Scotland thunders dangerously close to civil war, but its future may be decided by James’ resourceful and resilient wife, Queen Margaret of Denmark.
 Her love and clear vision can save a fragile monarchy and rescue a struggling people.

 The James Plays premiered at the Festival Theatre, Edinburgh, in August 2014 as part of the Edinburgh International Festival, before transferring to the National Theatre, London.
-The trilogy was named Best New Play at the Evening Standard Theatre Awards 2014.
+The original three-play cycle was named Best New Play at the Evening Standard Theatre Awards 2014.

 ‘A towering achievement… a modern classic’